emqx/emqx-docs/en_US/advanced/multiple-language-support.md

 # Multi-language support

-From 4.1, EMQ X provides a dedicated multi-language support plug-in of [emqx_extension_hook](https://github.com/emqx/emqx-extension-hook) to optimize multi-language support.
+From 4.1, EMQX provides a dedicated multi-language support plug-in of [emqx_extension_hook](https://github.com/emqx/emqx-extension-hook) to optimize multi-language support.

-This plugin allows you to use other programming languages to handle hook events in EMQ X, for example:
+This plugin allows you to use other programming languages to handle hook events in EMQX, for example:

 - Authenticate the login authority of a client.
 - Check the operation permission of PUB/SUB of a client.